thenexthub/Codira/docs/ABI/KeyPaths.md

 - A **class stored property** component, when given a reference to a class instance, can project the component value inside the class instance at a fixed offset.
-The *payload*
-  *payload* contains the offset in bytes of the projected field from the address point of the object, or the special value `0xFF_FFFF`, which indicates that the offset is too large to pack into the payload and is stored in the next 32 bits after the header.
+The *payload* contains the offset in bytes of the projected field from the address point of the object, or the special value `0xFF_FFFF`, which indicates that the offset is too large to pack into the payload and is stored in the next 32 bits after the header.